Introduction to asking for payment

 What if your backup plan doesn’t work?

-If none of the above tips work in your favor, now might be the best time to consider legal action.
+Based on our observations, if none of the above tips work in your favor, now might be the best time to consider legal action.
 Some legal options for non-payment include:

 - Placing a lien on your customer’s business.

-- Going to a claims court.
+- Going to a claims court or debt collection agency.

 - Filing a civil case for larger amounts.